Mariupol mayor says siege has killed more than 10K civilians

 Oleh Synyehubov, the regional governor of Kharkiv, said earlier Monday that Russian shelling had killed 11 people over the last 24 hours.

-Schreck reported from Kyiv, Ukraine.
+Karmanau reported from Lviv, Ukraine.
 Anna reported from Bucha, Ukraine.
-Robert Burns in Washington, and Associated Press journalists around the world contributed to this report.
+Associated Press Writer Robert Burns in Washington, and AP journalists around the world contributed to this report.